-In light of the current global COVID-19 (Coronavirus) outbreak we have had to cancel this conference.
-We hope that the conference can take place during June 2021.
+In light of the current global COVID-19 (Coronavirus) outbreak we have had to postpone this conference until June 2021.
 You can view details of the current status of all our upcoming conferences, events and programmes here.
 You can also view our coronavirus (COVID-19) updates page for the latest information and advice.

 The Next Steps for Equality, Diversity and Inclusion – From inclusive leadership and culture to embedded equitable practice